IPESE/REHO/docs/sections/2_Releases.rst

     The transition towards renewable and decentralized energy systems is propelled by the urgent need to address climate concerns and advance sustainable development globally.
 This transformation requires innovative methods to integrate stochastic renewable sources such as solar and wind power and challenging traditional energy paradigms rooted in centralized and continuous energy production.
 The present study focuses on the Swiss energy system to explore the optimization of energy planning strategies that incorporate decentralized energy production within a centralized framework.
 Here, we show that a strategic approach to decentralization can significantly reduce annual system costs by 10\% to CHF 1230 per capita and increase self-consumption to 68\% of the decentralized PV production, emphasizing the need for a hybrid energy-planning model that balances centralized and decentralized models for enhanced system resilience, efficiency, and cost-effectiveness.
 This research underscores the strategic importance of diversifying energy sources, enhancing energy storage, improving grid flexibility, and laying a foundational framework for policy making and strategic planning.
 It encourages further investigation into climate impacts, technology synergy, and the integration of district heating, aiming to establish a resilient, sustainable, and autonomous energy future.

-.. dropdown:: :bdg-primary:`Journal` From Local Energy Communities Towards National Energy System: A Grid-Aware Techno-Economic Analysis, Terrier 2024 :cite:`terrierLocalEnergyCommunities2024`
+.. dropdown:: :bdg-primary:`Journal` From local energy communities towards national energy system: a grid-aware techno-economic analysis, Terrier 2024 :cite:`terrierLocalEnergyCommunities2024`
     :icon: file-badge

     **Abstract**

     Energy communities are key actors in the energy transition since they optimally interconnect renewable energy capacities with the consumers.
 Despite versatile objectives, they usually aim at improving the self-consumption of renewable electricity within low-voltage grids to maximize revenues.
 In addition, energy communities are an excellent opportunity to supply renewable electricity to regional and national energy systems.
 However, effective price signals have to be designed to coordinate the needs of the energy infrastructure with the interests of these local stakeholders.
 The aim of this paper is to demonstrate the integration of energy communities at the national level with a bottom–up approach.
 District energy systems with a building scale resolution are modeled in a mixed-integer linear programming problem.
 The Dantzig–Wolfe decomposition is applied to reduce the computational time.
 The methodology lies within the framework of a renewable energy hub, characterized by a high share of photovoltaic capacities.
 Both investments into equipment and its operation are considered.
 The model is applied on a set of five typical districts and weather locations representative of the Swiss building stock.
 The extrapolation to the national scale reveals a heterogeneous photovoltaic potential throughout the country.
 Present electricity tariffs promote a maximal investment into photovoltaic panels in every region, reaching an installed capacity of 67.2 GW and generating 80 TWh per year.
 Placed in perspective with the optimal PV capacity forecast at 15.4 GW at the national level, coordinated investment between local and national actors is needed to prevent dispensable expenses.
 An uncoordinated design is expected to increase the total costs for residential energy systems from 12% to 83% and curtails 48% of local renewable electricity.

-.. dropdown:: :bdg-primary:`Conference` Clustering and Typification of Urban Districts for Energy System Modelling, Loustau 2023 :cite:`loustauClusteringTypificationUrban2023`
+.. dropdown:: :bdg-primary:`Conference` Clustering and typification of urban districts for energy system modelling, Loustau 2023 :cite:`loustauClusteringTypificationUrban2023`
     :icon: globe

     *International Conference on Efficiency, Cost, Optimization, Simulation and Environmental Impact of Energy Systems (ECOS) - June 25-30, 2023, Gran Canaria, Spain*